BBC Studios Writers' Academy

 It isn't necessary to have an agent.

 I don't have any professional commissions as a writer, am I eligible to apply?

 In 2020, for the first time, the Writers’ Academy will be open to submissions from all writers, including those that don’t yet have professional writing commissions.

 Are short film scripts eligible for submission?

 Short film scripts are not eligible.
 Original scripts should be full-length and a minimum of 30 minutes in duration and 30 pages in length.

 Does my original drama script have to be a television script?

-No. The original drama script can be any of the following: film, theatre, radio or television.
-Novels, short stories, short films (under 30 minutes duration) and poems are ineligible.
+No. The original drama script can be any of the following: film, theatre, radio drama or television.
+Novels, short stories, short films (minimum 30 minutes duration) and poems are ineligible

 I live outside of London, what happens if I get a place on the BBC Studios Writers' Academy?